coronel08/my-notes/notes/docs/index.md

 git log or gitk - Shows info

 git describe [ref or master or branch] - Use to figure out where you are if using tags or branches

+git stash -u - stash changes and can bring them back. git stash pop(is apply and drop at the same time) / git stash apply - to bring back git changes.
 ```

 <br><br>